Performance Based Entry

 Step 6: How Entry Into an Open or Junior All-Star Series Tournament Affects Your Status

-This change is an overall simplification to the AJGA Performance Based Entry (PBE) System allowing a member’s priority for entry to be determined based on their amount of Performance Stars earned in the current and previous year combined with their membership Performance Star(s).
+This change was an overall simplification to the AJGA Performance Based Entry (PBE) System allowing a member’s priority for entry to be determined based on their amount of Performance Stars earned in the current and previous year combined with their membership Performance Star(s).

 A STEP-BY-STEP GUIDE